What's on in London: Pleasure Medicine

 When is the next Pleasure Medicine event?

-The next event is happening in London on 1 May.
+The next Pleasure Medicine event is taking place in London on 21 June.

-🪩 Pleasure Medicine: Sensuality Workshop & Ecstatic Dance For GBTQ Men Tickets - London - OutSavvy
+🪩 Pleasure Medicine: Sensual Ecstatic Dance For GBTQ Men Tickets - London - OutSavvy

 What is Pleasure Medicine?